FlavScents AInsights Entry for Citronellyl Formate (CAS: 105-85-1)

 5. Use in Fragrances

-Citronellyl formate is utilized in various fragrance families, including floral, citrus, and fruity compositions.
-It serves as a modifier and impact note, contributing to the freshness and complexity of the fragrance.
-Typical concentration ranges in perfumes are from 0.1% to 1%, depending on the desired intensity.
-Its volatility allows it to function effectively as a top or middle note.
+In the fragrance industry, citronellyl formate is used across various fragrance families, including floral, fruity, and green compositions.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance.
+Typical concentration ranges in formulations are from 0.1% to 1%, depending on the desired intensity and character.
+Its volatility allows it to contribute to the initial impression of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts